sodadata/docs/soda-cl/numeric-metrics.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

-Use a numeric metric in a check to perform basic calculations on the data in your dataset. <br />Read more about [SodaCL metrics and checks]({% link soda-cl/metrics-and-checks.md %}) in general.
+Use a numeric metric in a check to perform basic calculations on the data in your dataset.

 {% include code-header.html %}
 ```yaml